 The following recipe was adapted from Fine Cooking (click here) to use gut friendly yogurt instead of sour cream and to highlight cutting celery, which was grown at the farm a few years ago.
 The relish is optional but great if you have some cherry tomatoes starting to grow at home.

-Cool Creamy Cucumber Soup Serves 4 (click on title for a printable pdf version)
+Cool Creamy Cucumber Soup Serves 4

 – 4 medium (or 6 small) cucumbers, peeled and chopped

 – scant 1/4 cup cutting celery, loosely packed (or use chopped celery)

 – 2 tablespoons extra virgin olive oil